H-3D/h-3x/README.md

 # H-3X

-H-3X is a Rust-based operating system kernel featuring a basic shell, system calls, error handling and commands.
+H-3X is a toy operating system built in Rust

 ## Commands